SwanHub/onelinktrta/README.md

 - Things that aren't yet clear are the role of postgres on your local computer and what configuring I need to do with the env variable $PORT.
 I could start from scratch, or try and figure out what's wrong with the current app, which I think will be beneficial overall for my understanding of how things work.

 Ok goodbye.
 It shouldn't take me 3 hours to deploy something from scratch.
 Especially using Rails.

+Well, somehow it worked.
+I just sent the thing up into the heroku universe and... it built.
+So.
+That's good.